TiyaRajput123/PoseSnap/README.md

 # 📸 PoseSnap – Real-Time Human Pose Estimator with ml5.js

-PoseSnap is a lightweight, browser-based application that detects and displays real-time human body poses using your webcam feed and the powerful [ml5.js](https://ml5js.org) PoseNet model.
+PoseSnap is a lightweight, browser-based application that detects and displays real-time human body poses using your webcam feed and the powerful [ml5.js](https://ml5js.org) PoseNet model

 ## 🎯 Features